joaquincasares/cassandralauncher/docs/new_features.md

 ## Modified /etc/hosts

-Now you can simply run an `ssh node0` or `ssh node1` command and easily jump from node to node from within your cluster.
+Now you can simply run an `ssh c0` or `ssh a0` command and easily jump from node to node from within your cluster.

+A prefix of `c` is reserved for Cassandra nodes, `a` for Analytics nodes, and `s` for Search nodes.
+The numerical suffix refers to their order within the ring.
+View `/etc/hosts` on the node for more details.

 ## DataStax Parallel SSH Client